SilkRose/Pony/stories/ban-appeal/ban-appeal.md

 We make it to the main part of the library and the room is a mess.
 Books are stacked up all over the place.
 Notes are littering Twilight desk.

-*She must have done some serious studying lately, wow.*
+*Wow, she must have done some serious studying recently.*

 "What have you been working on?
 This place looks well read."

 Twilight falters for a second before recovering.
 "I was uh, reading about the differences between friendship and romance."

-I swear I could see a ting of blush on Twilight's face, but say nothing.
+I swear I could see a tinge of blush on Twilight's face, but say nothing.

 "Sounds interesting.
 What are we doing first?"

-Twilight sighs before saying, "Let's put all these books back on the shelves.
+Twilight sighs.
+"Let's put all these books back on the shelves.
 I've read almost all of them all already."

-With a pep in my step and a good friend by my side, I get to work.
-I pickup one book at a time, looking at it before deciding where it goes.
+With a pep in my step and a good friend by my side, I get to work!
+I pick up one book at a time, and look at it before deciding where it goes.

 The first book's title is: 'What is Love?
 A Complete Guide to Romantic Relationships'.